Train a Fully Connected Neural Network

 1. I initialize a series of empty lists which will store the losses and assessment metrics calculated during each epoch.
 A total of 9 lists are created to store the epoch number (eNum), training loss (t_loss), training overall accuracy (t_acc), training F1-score (t_f1), training Kappa (t_kappa), validation loss (v_loss), validation accuracy (v_acc), validation F1-score (v_f1), and validation Kappa (v_kappa).

-4. Within the training portion of the loop, the following steps occur: (1) a batch is read in and moved to the device with the predictor variables (inputs) and labels (targets) stored in separate tensors; (2) the gradients are cleared so that each iteration of the loop is an independent weight update; (3) the model is applied to predict to the predictor variables; (4) the loss is calculated using the predictions and labels; (5) the assessment metrics are calculated using the predictions and labels; (6) backpropagation is performed; and (7) an optimization step is performed to update the weights/parameters.
+4. Within the training portion of the loop, the following steps occur: (1) a mini-batch is read in and moved to the device with the predictor variables (inputs) and labels (targets) stored in separate tensors; (2) the gradients are cleared so that each iteration of the loop is an independent weight update; (3) the model is applied to predict to the predictor variables; (4) the loss is calculated using the predictions and labels; (5) the loss for the mini-batch is added to the running loss; (6) the assessment metrics are calculated using the predictions and labels; (7) backpropagation is performed; and (8) an optimization step is performed to update the weights/parameters.

-5. After one complete iteration over all of the training batches (i.e., one training epoch), the assessment metrics are accumulated across epochs; a result is printed consisting of the epoch number, the training loss, the training accuracy, the training class-aggregated F1-score, and the training Kappa.
+5. After one complete iteration over all of the training mini-batches (i.e., one training epoch), the average loss for the entire epoch is calculated by dividing the running loss by the number of epochs; the assessment metrics are accumulated across epochs; a result is printed consisting of the epoch number, the training loss, the training accuracy, the training class-aggregated F1-score, and the training Kappa.
 The epoch number, training loss, and accumulated assessment metrics are saved to the list objects.
 Since the accuracy, F1-score, and Kappa statistic are stored as tensors on the GPU, they must be detached, moved to the CPU, and converted to numpy arrays prior to being appended to the list.

-6. At the end of each training epoch, the validation data are predicted in a separate loop over the validation batches.
-This occurs with the condition: with torch.no_grad().
+6. At the end of each training epoch, the validation data are predicted in a separate loop over the validation mini-batches.
+This occurs after setting the model in evaluation mode using model.eval() and with the condition: with torch.no_grad().
 This is so that the validation data predictions and loss calculations do not impact the gradients.
 Again, the model should not learn from the validation data, as this would be a data leak.
 In such a case, the validation data would not offer an unbiased assessment of model validation.
+Before looping over the validation mini-batches, a running loss for the validation mini-batches is initiated with an initial value of 0.0.

-7. For each validation batch: (1) the predictor variables and targets are read and moved to the device; (2) the model is used to predict to the predictor variables; (3) the loss is calculated using the predictions and target labels; and (4) the assessment metrics are calculated for each batch.
+7. For each validation mini-batch: (1) the predictor variables and targets are read and moved to the device; (2) the model is used to predict to the predictor variables; (3) the loss is calculated using the predictions and target labels; (4) the loss for the mini-batch is added to the running loss; and (4) the assessment metrics are calculated for each mini-batch.

-8. Once all of the validation batches have been predicted: (1) the assessment metrics are accumulated across the batches; (2) a print statement is provided that includes the validation loss, validation accuracy, validation class-aggregated F1-score, and validation Kappa statistic; (3) the validation loss and assessment metrics are appended to the lists (Again, the assessment metrics must be moved to the CPU and converted to numpy arrays prior to being appended); and (4) the validation assessment metrics are reset.
+8. Once all of the validation mini-batches have been predicted: (1) the average loss for the entire validation epoch is calculated by dividing the running loss by the number of validation epochs; (2) the assessment metrics are accumulated across the mini-batches; (3) a print statement is provided that includes the validation loss, validation accuracy, validation class-aggregated F1-score, and validation Kappa statistic; (4) the validation loss and assessment metrics are appended to the lists (Again, the assessment metrics must be moved to the CPU and converted to numpy arrays prior to being appended); and (5) the validation assessment metrics are reset.

 9. At the end of each epoch the resulting model weights are saved to disk and a print statement is logged to the console.